mendix/GoogleAnalytics/README.md

-# Google Analytics Custim Widget
+# Google Analytics Custom Widget

-With this widget you are a able to add Google Analytics Page Tracking and Event Tracking inside a Mendix application.
+With this widget you are a able to add Google Analytics Page Tracking (for master layout and specific page) and Event Tracking inside a Mendix application.

 ## Contributing